affffffffffffffffffffff/CS1-arduino-projects/README.md

 Make a servo point to an LED that turns on, depending on the distance read by an ultrasonic sensor.
 ## feb13a
 Display the output of a joystick, but it should be like a coordinate plane in the first quadrant only.
+##  feb14a
+Receive IR signals and outpput to terminal.